 Key takeaways

-Utilize platforms like PickFu or Helium 10 Audience for robust product validation, even for new, standalone product ideas, by comparing them against similar products and posing targeted questions to gauge consumer interest.
+Integrate PickFu (or Helium 10 Audience) for more robust product research, particularly for standalone or novel products, by testing against competitor similar products and asking targeted questions to assess market desirability.

 In this episode, we’ve got a guest back on the show who was first on the podcast years ago when she was just starting out.
 Now, she’s going to share how she’s leveled up to her first six-figure month and how she stays in $6,000-per-month apartments for free.